-Since its adoption, WeLoveU volunteers visited the park to clean and maintain it regardless of the weather conditions.
-Because of the changes in season, volunteer’s tasks varied as the park required different types of maintenance.
-For example, in the summertime, volunteers picked up trash, pulled up weeds, and laid down fresh mulch.
-Meanwhile, in the fall, the group raked up leaves and shoveled snow in late November.
+Since its adoption, WeLoveU volunteers have been visiting the park to maintain it regardless of the weather conditions.
+Because of the changes in season, volunteer’s tasks vary as the park requires different types of TLC.
+In the summertime, volunteers pick up trash, pull up weeds, and lay down fresh mulch.
+Meanwhile, in the fall, the group rakes leaves and shovels snow in late November.
 Before cleaning, volunteers huddle and cheer together saying, “Make this world better, we’ve got this together!”

 1) Volunteers are seen removing trash intertwined in fences and removing dead branches on August 26, 2018.
 This effort is part of WeLoveU’s Clean WORLD Movement, making a pleasant and bright environment for neighbors.